Rupsero/rust-templateMatching-pure/README.md

 Matches are outlined in green, centers marked in red.

+## Contributing

+Feedback, bug reports, and pull requests are welcome — feel free to open an issue or reach out.

 ## Credits

 This project is a pure-Rust reimplementation of algorithms from: